jakemanger/NEVE/docs/starting_an_experiment_from_python.md

 If you are unfamiliar with python and python virtual environments, see https://towardsdatascience.com/getting-started-with-python-virtual-environments-252a6bd2240

-1. Install python 3.6 or greater, following installation instructions at [https://www.python.org/](https://www.python.org/).
+1. Install python 3.10, following installation instructions at [https://www.python.org/](https://www.python.org/).

 *For the special case when you want to access the GUI and are using MacOS, you will have to use your system installation of python and cannot use a python virtual